Tshering-Nidup/3D_Dice_Box/README.md

 # 3D_Dice_Box
-This repo contains a combination of transforom property with DOM and math calculations applied
+This repo contains a combination of transfrom property with DOM and math calculations applied